NYC Department of City Planning (DCP)

 The NYC Department of City Planning (DCP) is responsible for the city's physical and socioeconomic planning, including the administration of the Zoning Resolution — a 4,000+ page regulatory document that governs virtually every aspect of land use and building form in New York City.

 Zoning determines what can be built where — the permitted use, maximum building size, required setbacks, parking, and open space.
-Every construction project must comply with zoning, and violations can halt projects indefinitely.
+Every construction project must comply with zoning, and non-compliance can halt projects indefinitely.
 DCP also leads the Uniform Land Use Review Procedure (ULURP) for major development projects and zoning changes.

 DCP works closely with the City Planning Commission (CPC), a 13-member body that votes on zoning changes, special permits, and other land use actions.
 Together, DCP and CPC shape the physical development of NYC's neighborhoods, balancing growth with community needs.